Rory M. McDonald

 Rory McDonald is an Assistant Professor of Business Administration in the Technology and Operations Management Unit.
-He teaches the Technology and Operations Management course in the MBA required curriculum.
+He teaches Building and Sustaining a Successful Enterprise (BSSE) in the MBA elective curriculum and previously taught the Technology and Operations Management course in the MBA required curriculum.

-Professor McDonald’s research focuses on how firms innovate effectively in new technology-enabled markets.
-Drawing on in-depth fieldwork and archival data, he studies how executives develop viable strategies in these contexts and how they obtain resources that improve their chances of success.
-For his research on Internet companies, Rory received a Kauffman Foundation Fellowship in Entrepreneurship and was a finalist for best dissertation in Business Policy and Strategy by the Academy of Management.
+Professor McDonald’s research focuses on how firms compete and innovate effectively in new technology-enabled markets.
+Drawing on a mix of in-depth fieldwork and archival data, he studies how executives develop viable strategies in these contexts and how they obtain resources that improve their chances of success.
+For his research on entrepreneurial firms, Rory received both the Kauffman Foundation Junior Faculty Fellowship in Entrepreneurship as well as the Kauffman Foundation Dissertation Fellowship.
+He was also a finalist for best dissertation in business policy and strategy by the Academy of Management.

 Professor McDonald received his PhD in Management Science and Engineering from the Stanford Technology Ventures Program.
-He also holds an MBA and an MA in economic sociology from Stanford as well as two engineering degrees from the University of South Florida.
+He also holds an MBA from the Stanford Graduate School of Business, an MA in economic sociology from Stanford University, as well as two engineering degrees from the University of South Florida.
 Before joining Harvard, he was on the faculty of the University of Texas at Austin where he received the CBA Foundation Teaching award.
 Rory is on the board of YCG Funds, an Austin-based mutual fund company, and is an advisor to several startups.